Send Dr. Arnold an Email

 Bernhardt M, Mangum M, Cheng WS, Foster J. Management of High-Dose Methotrexate Infusions During an Intravenous Sodium Bicarbonate Shortage.
 American Society Pediatric Hematology Oncology, May 1-4, 2019, New Orleans, LA.

 Susan Cheng, Ph.D.
-(Assistant Professor) presented at the American Public Health Association in November the following:
+(Associate Professor) presented at the American Public Health Association in November the following:

 Mason T, Battle A, Campbell K, Jackson N, Blevins A, Woodson M, Rodgers C, Langer J, Ali R, Cheng S. Levels of Emotional Intelligence as a Contributing Factor to Substance Use Behaviors among College Athletes: A Quantitative Approach.
 American Public Health Association Annual Meeting.
 November 2019, Philadelphia, PA.